baconjs/bacon.jquery/README.md

 to run the `build` script.
 Before that you need to run `npm install -g grunt` though.

-Build javascript files are under the `dist` directory.
+Built javascript files are under the `dist` directory.

 ## Example Application